-Body scan - make key learning available through guidance (Key feature 2), including:
+Making key learning available through guidance (Key feature 2):

-- Direct experiential knowing of physical sensations - Learning to be intentional about how we pay attention - Relating skilfully to mind wandering when it occurs (acknowledging and bringing back) - Guidance about how to handle difficulties (sleepiness, discomfort, etc.) by taking care of self (making personal choices) and not seeing difficulties as a problem - Guidance on allowing things to be as they are no goals to be achieved, no special state, no right way for the body to feel - Guidance to direct breath through/to different parts of the body and directing attention to the experience of this - Guidance on beginning to notice and relate differently to our sensations and mental states, including boredom, irritation, impulses, etc.
+- Direct experiential knowing of physical sensations; - Learning to be intentional about how we pay attention; - Relating skilfully to mind wandering when it occurs (acknowledging and bringing back); - Discovering new ways to handle difficulties (sleepiness, discomfort, etc.) by taking care of self (making personal choices).
+Not seeing difficulties as a problem; - Learning to bring kindly attention to the body, being present to how things are moment-by-moment, without needing to change things, no goals to be achieved, no right way for the body to feel; - Learning to notice and relate differently to sensations and mental states, including boredom, irritation, impulses, etc.